GO BEYOND IN THE STUDIO...

 RAW refinement

-Shooting RAW is essential in that this preserves the maximum amount of image data captured by the camera sensor.
+Shooting RAW files is essential in that this format preserves the maximum amount of image data captured by the camera sensor.
 Unlike JPEGs, RAW files are uncompressed and retain far greater detail in highlights, shadows and colouration.
 This allows far more flexibility in post-processing, making it easier to correct exposure, adjust white balance and refine tones without degrading image quality.
 RAW files also support non-destructive editing, meaning changes can be reversed at any time.
 For full creative control and the highest final image quality RAW provides the best foundation to build on.

-360° imaging refinement
+360° imaging precision

 The full colour palette